subhodipbiswas/REGAL/README.md

 deactivate
 ```

+### Data
+The geospatial data used here is of [LCPS](https://www.lcps.org/) school district for the school year 2019-20.
+The data has been pre-processed for usage and may not accurately represent the policies/figures of LCPS.

-## Cite
+## Citation
-Please cite our paper if you use this code for your work:
+If you use this data/code for your work, please consider citing the paper:
 ```
 @inproceedings{regal-gis,
  author = {Biswas, Subhodip and Chen, Fanglan and Chen, Zhiqian and Sistrunk, Andreea and Self, Nathan and Lu, Chang-Tien and Ramakrishnan, Naren},